 Colorful text editor

-Emacs can be adapted in every possible way, including its looks.
+Emacs can be customized in every conceivable way, including its

 Et tu, Programmer?

-You get syntax highlighting, automatic indentation, running code inside the editor, debugging, code browsing, version control systems integration and much more.
+You get lots of features out of the box, including syntax highlighting, automatic indentation, REPL support, debugging, code browsing, version control integration and much more.

 Org mode helps

-you keeping notes, maintaining TODO lists, planing projects and
+you to keep notes, maintain TODO lists, plan projects and author

-authoring documents.
-You can even create HTML websites like this
+documents.
+You can use your Org documents to create HTML

-one or export to your documents as LaTeX, Beamer, OpenDocuments
+websites like this one or export to LaTeX, Beamer, OpenDocuments

 Tramp allows you to edit remote files without

 leaving Emacs.
-You can edit files via SSH and edit local files
+You can seamlessly edit files on remote servers

-GNU Emacs is available on most GNU/Linux distributions.
-It's available out of the box on some of them.
-If it's not, you can use your system's package manager (apt, yum, pacman, etc.) or download Emacs from the GNU site.
+GNU Emacs is available on every major GNU/Linux distribution.
+It's available out of the box on several of them, and if it's not you can install it with your system's package manager or download Emacs directly from GNU.

 Mac OS X